ysnanako/physical-design-homework2-corner-stitching/README.md

 ## 🖼️ Generated Plots

-Below are the generated plots from the `gnuplot` output:
+Below are the generated plots from the `matlab` and `gnuplot` output:

 **adaptec1 pre-placed (matlab)**
 ![fixed](https://github.com/user-attachments/assets/a251b908-bfb2-4dae-b5aa-8cb14aca7e85)